jayshah19949596/CodingInterviews/Apple Jr. Python Developer/README.md

 These self-contained utility commands are exposed to our Client users and perform custom functions not provided by Client, such as:
 conversion of data records integrate with ticketing systems, integrate with chat bots, enriching data records with external info, exchange data with other internal systems.

-does this fir you skill set
+Does this fit your skill set?

 Select Yes or No